Ghosts of Mississippi

 Ghosts of Mississippi is a 1996 American biographical courtroom drama film directed by Rob Reiner and starring Alec Baldwin, Whoopi Goldberg, and James Woods.
-The plot is based on the true story of the 1994 trial of Byron De La Beckwith, the white supremacist accused of the 1963 assassination of civil rights activist Medgar Evers.
+The film is based on the 1994 trial of Byron De La Beckwith, a white supremacist accused of the 1963 assassination of civil rights activist Medgar Evers.

-James Woods was nominated for an Academy Award for Best Supporting Actor for his role of Byron De La Beckwith, but lost to Cuba Gooding Jr. The original music score was composed by Marc Shaiman and the cinematography is by John Seale.
+Released on December 20, 1996, the film received mixed reviews from critics and grossed just $13 million against its $36 million budget.
+At the 69th Academy Awards, it was nominated for Best Supporting Actor (Woods) and Best Makeup.

 Plot

 Medgar Evers was an African-American civil rights activist in Mississippi murdered on June 12, 1963.
 It was suspected that Byron De La Beckwith, a white supremacist, was the murderer.
 He had been tried twice in the 1960s and both trials ended in hung juries.
 Evers' widow Myrlie Evers had been trying to bring De La Beckwith to justice for over 25 years.

-In 1989, emboldened by a newspaper article by Jerry Mitchell exposing jury tampering by the Mississippi State Sovereignty Commission in the first two trials, Myrlie Evers believed she had what it takes to bring him to trial again.
-Although most of the evidence from the old trial had disappeared, Bobby DeLaughter, an assistant District Attorney, decided to help her despite being warned that it might hurt his political aspirations and despite the strain that it caused in his marriage.
+In 1989, emboldened by a newspaper article by Jerry Mitchell exposing jury tampering by the Mississippi State Sovereignty Commission in the first two trials, Myrlie Evers believed she had what it would take to bring him to trial again.
+Although most of the evidence from the old trial had disappeared, Bobby DeLaughter, an assistant District Attorney, decided to help her despite being warned that it might hurt his political aspirations and the strain that it caused in his marriage.
 DeLaughter forms a team of investigators from his office, however, the investigation suffers many setbacks.

 After learning that several of the key witnesses have died, and the court transcript of their testimony from the 1960s trials is lost, the team is convinced this is a futile effort.
-This is re-inforced when DeLaughter fails at a desperate strategy of convincing two police officers who provided De La Beckwith with an alibi in the 1960s trials to admit they lied under oath.
+This is reinforced when DeLaughter fails at a desperate strategy of convincing two police officers who provided De La Beckwith with an alibi in the 1960s trials to admit they lied under oath.
 However, their pessimism fades with two discoveries.
 The rifle used in the murder, thought to have been lost, was hiding in plain sight.
 Later, one of the investigators learns of the existence of a witness unknown to the prosecution in the 1960s trials, Delmar Dennis.
 Dennis was a former member of the Ku Klux Klan who agreed to be an undercover informant for the FBI.
 Dennis testified against the Klan in the Mississippi Burning case, and once mentioned having met De La Beckwith.
 The investigation turns to finding Dennis, who was living in hiding since turning state's evidence on the KKK, to see what he knows of the case.